LumIT-Labs/liveng/docs/source/setup.rst

 Your USB key can now boot your PC if set as the boot device and UEFI Secure Boot is disabled on the PC's firmware.
 Older PCs does not have the Secure Boot feature and will boot anyway, if supported.

-You can now enjoy a stock Debian live operating system with the desktop environment of your choice, without any data persistence: upon booting, the (live-build modified) initd will union mount the compressed filesystem with the ram disk and pass that mount to the Linux kernel as /.
+You can now enjoy a stock Debian live operating system with the desktop environment of your choice, without any data persistence: upon booting, the (live-build modified) initd will union mount the compressed filesystem with the RAM disk and pass that mount to the Linux kernel as /.
 Reboot the system and every data will be lost.